Compromise of 1850: California

 Map of Mexico.
 S. Augustus Mitchell, Philadelphia, 1847.
 New California is depicted with a northeastern border at the meridian leading north of the Rio Grande headwaters.

 California was part of the Mexican Cession.
-After the Mexican War, California was essentially run by military governors.
+After the Mexican War, California was essentially run by American military governors.
 President James K. Polk tried to get Congress to establish a territorial government in California officially, but the increasingly sectional debates prevented that.
 The South wanted to extend slave territory to Southern California and to the Pacific Coast, but the North did not.
 The issue of whether it would be free or slave might well have gone undecided for years, as it had already after the end of the Mexican American war, if not for the finding of natural riches.

-Near the end of Polk's term in 1848, incredible news reached Washington: gold had been discovered in California.
-So began the California Gold Rush, which transformed California from a sleepy and almost forgotten land into a burgeoning hub with a population bigger than Delaware or Florida.
+Near the end of Polk's term in 1848, news reached Washington that gold had been discovered in California.
+This began the California Gold Rush, which transformed California from a sleepy and almost forgotten land into a burgeoning hub with a population bigger than Delaware or Florida.
 The mostly lawless land found itself in desperate need of governance.
 Californians wanted to be made into a territory or state promptly.
-In response to growing demand for a better more representative government, a Constitutional Convention was held in 1849.
+In response to growing demand for a better, more representative government, a Constitutional Convention was held in 1849.
 The delegates unanimously outlawed slavery.
 They had no interest in extending the Missouri Compromise Line through California and splitting the state; the lightly populated southern half never had slavery and was heavily Hispanic.
 The issue of California would play a central role in the exhausting 1849 speaker dispute.